jyothika2207/python-conditional-statements-/README.md

 else:
     small=b
     print("small value is ",small)
+output:
+       enter the value of a: -4
+       enter the value of b: -99
+       small value is  -99

     '''wrie a program to enter a character (atoz),if the entered character is in lowercase convert into uppercase''' char=input("enter any character from a-z")